Donald Trump raised-fist photographs: Composition

 Evan Vucci's photographs show Trump moments after he stood up after being shot in the ear during an assassination attempt.
 His right fist is raised into the air in defiance and blood is streaked across his face.
 He is surrounded by Secret Service agents on his security detail, one of whom, Sean M. Curran, stares at the camera.
 A large flag of the United States waves in the background of the photos, in front of a clear blue sky.
 Trump holds a red MAGA hat that reads "Make America Great Again"—his signature slogan—in his left hand.
 In some of Vucci's photographs, Trump's mouth is open as he either mouths or shouts "Fight!"; in other photos, Trump's lips are pursed.

-Other photographers in the press gallery also took photos of Trump during the assassination attempt.
-A photograph by Doug Mills of The New York Times showed a bullet streaking past Trump's head.
-Mills, another Pulitzer Prize–winning photographer, had photographed American presidents since 1983.
-He initially thought the noise was that of a car before he noticed that Trump had been shot, after which he continued to take pictures using a Sony camera capable of taking 30 pictures per second.
-Mills had captured a picture of Trump pumping his fist, though he also sent to his editor photographs taken of Trump speaking before the shooting.
-She saw what appeared to be a bullet behind Trump's head in one of the photographs, which was later confirmed by a forensic analysis.
-Anna Moneymaker, a photographer for Getty Images, captured a photo of Trump on the ground with blood trickling over his face immediately after the shooting, underneath Secret Service agents who were on top of him.

 In The Conversation, Sara Oscar described numerous elements she said made Vucci's work "such a powerful image": The agents form[ing] a triangular composition that places Trump at the vertex; ...
 The agent draw[ing] us into the image, he looks back at us, he sees the photographer and therefore, he seems to see us; ...
 Set against a blue sky, everything else in the image is red, white and navy blue.
 The trickles of blood falling down Trump's face are echoed in the red stripes of the American flag which aligns with the republican red of the podium."

 Philip Kennicott, writing for The Washington Post, described Vucci's photographs as "Densely packed with markers of nationalism and authority" such as "the flag, the blood, the urgent faces of federal agents in dark suits".
 He described one of the closed-mouth photos as "strongly constructed, with aggressive angles that reflect the chaos and drama of the moment, and a powerful balance of color, all red, white and blue, including the azure sky above and the red-and-white decorative banner below.
 Trump seems to emerge from within a deconstructed version of its basic colors."